Time Evolution of Uniform Sequential Circuits: Results

 In practice, one does not have access to the exact state and, therefore, no access to the error in fidelity.
 Instead, one can utilize the leading transfer matrix eigenvalues $\{\lambda_i\}$ obtained at all steps of the time evolution and define the accumulated error measure $\mathcal{M}(t) = 1 - \prod_{i < t} |\lambda_{i}|^2$ to monitor the error and understand whether the simulation result is reliable.
 In Appendix\,\ref{appendix:M_measure}, we demonstrate that this measure follows closely the true infidelity $1 - \mathcal{F}$ and thus can be used for assessment of the optimization quality.

-Lastly, in Fig.~\ref{fig:panel_results_1}\,(c) we show entanglement entropy as a function of $t J$.
-The deterioration of wave function quality, as shown in Fig.~\ref{fig:panel_results_1}\,(a-b), is clearly connected to saturation of capability of a circuit with given $N_q$ to encode the linearly-growing entanglement entropy of the system.
+Lastly, in Fig.\,\ref{fig:panel_results_1}\,(c) we show entanglement entropy as a function of $t J$.
+The deterioration of wave function quality, as shown in Fig.\,\ref{fig:panel_results_1}\,(a-b), is clearly connected to saturation of capability of a circuit with given $N_q$ to encode the linearly-growing entanglement entropy of the system.
 An {\ourAnsatz} of given $N_q$ could encode at most $S_{\text{ent.}} \leqslant (N_q - 1) \log 2$ entanglement entropy.
 We show in Fig.\,\ref{fig:panel_results_1}\,(c) that the entanglement grows linearly with time up to saturation.
 We observe that for $N_q = 2$ and $3$ the saturated entanglement entropy is close to the theoretical bound and for $N_q \geqslant 4$ the entanglement entropy does not reach the theoretical bound.

-To study the effect of increasing the $M_U$ in the layered sequential unitary decomposition, in Fig.\,\ref{fig:MU_variation} we compare the quality of time-evolved {\ourAnsatz} ansätze with $1 \leqslant M_U \leqslant 4$.
-Strikingly, we observe that increasing $M_U$ leads to negligible improvement in the reachable time $t^* J$, as compared with the effect of $N_q$.
+To study the effect of increasing the $M_U$ in the layered sequential unitary decomposition.
+Strikingly, in the integrable case $h = 0$ considered in Fig.\,\ref{fig:MU_variation}\,(a), we observe that increasing $M_U$ leads to negligible improvement in the reachable time $t^* J$, as compared with the effect of $N_q$.
 Similarly, increasing $M_U$ does not lead to significant change in the entanglement entropy of the time-evolved {\ourAnsatz} ansatz.
-In Appendix\,\ref{appendix:MU_effect}, we demonstrate that time-evolution of the {\ourAnsatz} ansatz at $M_U = 1$ leads to the same wave function accuracy, as optimization of the full dense {\denseAnsatz} ansatz at $\chi = 2^{N_q - 1}.$
+In Appendix\,\ref{appendix:MU_effect}, we numerically demonstrate that in the integrable $h = 0$ case, time-evolution of the {\ourAnsatz} ansatz at $M_U = 1$ leads to the same wave function accuracy, as optimization of the full dense {\denseAnsatz} ansatz { of the same $N_q$.} { In Appendix\,\ref{appendix:sufficiency_proof}, we explain why for the case of the free-fermion model, $h = 0$, the $M_U = 1$ {\ourAnsatz} ansatz is sufficient and is equivalent to any higher $M_U$ {\ourAnsatz} ansatz.
+In summary, the Gaussian $M_U = 1$ {\ourAnsatz} ansatz is equivalent to Gaussian $N_q$ {\denseAnsatz} circuit, when the quantum Yang–Baxter equation is satisfied.}